KCErb/KCErb.github.io/family.md

 <img src="/images/the-fam.png" alt="The Fam" class="img-responsive">

 <p class="lead">
-Shelyse and I were married 3 years ago just after I finished my Bachelor's degree and Audrey was born a year and a half later.
+Shelyse and I were married 4 years ago just after I finished my Bachelor's degree.
+We have two children Audrey (2 and a half) and Preston (4 months).
 This little group is my family and the core of my life.
 I have to make this clear from the get-go because if anyone is going to learn about me from a distance they have to learn that my family comes first.
 </p>

 ### A Little About Us

-We live in Bountiful, UT which means I ride the bus up to Salt Lake each day for my studies and come home each evening to have dinner and family time with them.
+We live in Bountiful, UT where I work mostly from home doing part time research and part time software development.
 When I'm done with school we hope someday to get a few acres of land and put a little home on it.
 We want our kids to grow up in a place that encourages them to get outside and play and explore.

 Shelyse is a traditional stay-at-home Mom and I couldn't be happier with her choice.
 I'm very grateful for a loving and supportive wife who is willing to make that sacrifice for me and for our children.